Open In Colab

 An advantage of SHAKE/RATTLE is that it is fairly general, applying to a wide range of bond topologies.
 Nonetheless, some molecular structures can be tackled more efficiently using a variant of the approach: the water molecule is an obvious case.
 Here, we have a linear chain molecule, and so we give a bit more detail regarding the MILC SHAKE algorithm, which applies to this situation.
 None of this is required reading, in order to complete the workshop.

-The algorithm is well described by the original authors Bailey et al. J Comput Phys, 227, 8949 (2008) and Comput Phys Commun, 180, 594 (2009).
+The algorithm is well described by the original authors Bailey et al., J Comput Phys, 227, 8949 (2008); see also Bailey et al., Comput Phys Commun, 180, 594 (2009).
 Our implementation does not follow theirs precisely, but is equivalent.
 Here, we aim to highlight the resemblance to RATTLE, and we use the same notation as before.

 For our chain molecule, we identify each constraint by successive atom indices \(i,i+1\).
 We do not tackle them one at a time.
 Instead, in milcshake_a, following the (unconstrained) first kick and drift, we aim to compute all \(\lambda_{i,i+1}\) together.
 The updating scheme for each atom \(i\), bonded to \(i+1\) and \(i-1\), is \begin{align*} \mathbf{p}_i'' &= \mathbf{p}_i' + \frac{m}{\Delta t}\bigl(\lambda_{i,i+1}\,\mathbf{q}_{i,i+1} -\lambda_{i-1,i}\,\mathbf{q}_{i-1,i}\bigr),\quad i = 1\ldots N, \\ \mathbf{r}_i'' &= \mathbf{r}_i' + \bigl(\lambda_{i,i+1}\,\mathbf{q}_{i,i+1} -\lambda_{i-1,i}\,\mathbf{q}_{i-1,i}\bigr), \quad i = 1\ldots N , \end{align*} except that terms corresponding to non-existent bonds (at the ends of the chain) should be omitted.
 The \(C=N-1\) bond constraint equations are :nbsphinx-math:`begin{equation*} bigl|mathbf{r}_{i,i+1}’’bigr|^2 = Bigl|mathbf{r}_{i,i+1}’ + bigl(-lambda_{i-1,i}mathbf{q}_{i-1,i} + 2lambda_{i,i+1}mathbf{q}_{i,i+1}